thekun97/thekun97/README.md

 **Talking about Personal Stuffs:**
 -  Backend & DevOps
--  Cryptography & Blockchain
--  🌱 I’m currently researching Cryptography & Blockchain
+-  🌱 I’m currently researching Data & Architectures
 -  👯 I'm always looking for someone with the same passion as me
--  ❤️ Go & Rust
+-  ❤️ Python & Go
 -  Fun-Fact: I will collect all titles in the IT profession :">
 - 📫 How to reach me: npnam.techii@gmail.com